drivendataorg/power-laws-cold-start/README.md

 The best algorithms were generally ensembles comprised of deep learning and XGBoost models.
 The winners all thought carefully about how to combine the limited historical consumption information provided with useful meta-data (for example, holidays) correlated to consumption trends.

 ## What's in this Repository
 This repository contains code from winning competitors in the [Power Laws: Cold Start Energy Forecasting](https://www.drivendata.org/competitions/55/schneider-cold-start/) DrivenData challenge.
+Code for all winning solutions are open source under the MIT License.

-#### Winning code for other DrivenData competitions is available in the [competition-winners repository](https://github.com/drivendataorg/competition-winners).
+**Winning code for other DrivenData competitions is available in the [competition-winners repository](https://github.com/drivendataorg/competition-winners).**

 ## Winning Submissions